-Here’s a selection of the very best Nagoya experiences to add to your itinerary.
+Here’s a selection of the very best suggestions of what to do in Nagoya during your next trip.

 THE GAME: Pachinko

 One of Nagoya’s more unusual claims to fame is that it is the birthplace of pachinko, the Japanese pinball game.
 Today, a concentration of eardrum-burstingly loud, smoky, neon-lit pachinko parlours – crammed with very serious-looking gamers – can be found in the Naka district.
 The curious (and the brave) should visit Zent Nagoya Kita, billed as the biggest in Japan, with 1,200-plus machines.

 Nagoya has a reputation for sub cultures – the Osu Shopping Arcade is the birthplace of the World Cosplay Summit, which each summer celebrates the niche activity of dressing up as cartoon characters.
 Those visiting out of season can take part in a professional manga drawing class at a local manga school in the Osu district.

 If you’re wondering what to do in Nagoya, do as the locals do and follow the very specific breakfast ritual, which involves queuing at a local cafe for a ‘morning set’ – normally coffee plus a basket of toast and a boiled egg.
 Look out for outlets of the popular Komeda cafe chain across the city.

 Head to Mocha, a cat cafe opened in 2017 with huge cute appeal thanks to its feline residents.
 The cats wander among the tables or lounge in gold hanging baskets as customers sip tea, causing their iPhones to go into meltdown due to photography overload.
 Hardcore cat lovers shouldn’t miss the 11am and 7pm feeding times.

 THE FLOWER: Plum Blossoms